kubermatic/docs/content/kubermatic/v2.12/advanced/addons/_index.en.md

    docker push customer/addons:${TAG}
    ```

-1. Edit `values.yaml` you are using for the installation of Kubermatic.
+1. Edit `values.yaml` you are using for the installation of KKP.
 Change the path to the addons repository

    ```yaml
    kubermatic: